section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 These features are in form of an extractor, vectorizer, and tokenizer.

 1. Tokenizer
-   It involves splitting of a sentence into smaller words.
+- It involves splitting of a sentence into smaller words.
 This tutorial shall convert the input text in our dataset into word tokens that our machine can understand.

-   For a detailed understanding about Tokenizer [click here](https://huggingface.co/transformers/main_classes/tokenizer.html)
+For a detailed understanding about Tokenizer click [here](https://huggingface.co/transformers/main_classes/tokenizer.html).

 2. CountVectorizer
-   It is a great tool in machine learning that converts our given text into vectors of numeric numbers.
+- It is a great tool in machine learning that converts our given text into vectors of numeric numbers.
 Machines understand numeric values easily rather than text.

-   For a detailed understanding about CountVectorizer [click here](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c)
+For a detailed understanding about CountVectorizer click [here](https://towardsdatascience.com/basics-of-countvectorizer-e26677900f9c).

 3. Extractor

-Process of extract various characteristics and features from our dataset.
+- This is the process of extract various characteristics and features from our dataset.
 This enables our model to easily understand patterns in predictive analysis.

 In order to automate these processes, we shall use a machine learning pipeline.
 This will simplfy machine learning workflow.

 ### Pipeline stages
-We shall use the pipeline to automate the process of machine learning from the process of feature engineering to model building.
+We willuse the pipeline to automate the process of machine learning from the process of feature engineering to model building.

-The pipeline stages are categorized into two.
+The pipeline stages are categorized into two:

 ![Pipeline Stages](/engineering-education/multiclass-text-classification-with-pyspark/pipeline-stages.jpg)